stakater/stakater-docs/docs/content/sre/networking/hosting-dns.md

   namespace: <APP_NAMESPACE>
 type: kubernetes.io/tls
 ```
-This TLS certificate then can be referred in tls section of the Ingress resource.
+This TLS certificate then can be referred in TLS section of the Ingress resource.

 ## 3. Create Ingress for your Application